Fralinger String Band’s 2013 Parade Officers

 Thomas officially joined the band in September 2000 as an alto saxophone player.
 His first year as a costumed performer was 2002 where he debuted as a dancer.
 For the past 9 years, Thomas played his saxophone during the year and performed as a dancer on New Year’s Day.
 He was elected Captain in March 2009, following Bill Bowen’s retirement after 27 consecutive years of leadership as the “winningest” String Band Captain in Mummers history.
 Needless to say, Thomas is excited about the opportunity to continue Fralinger’s winning ways.
 The entire D’Amore Family will also lend their support as Mom Karen D’Amore cheers her sons Thomas, Anthony III, Christopher, and husband Anthony Jr. on New Year’s Day.

 Thomas’ election as Captain is a major accomplishment.
 In his first parade as Captain at 21 years old, Thomas became the second-youngest captain in Fralinger history behind Joseph A. Ferko (1915-1921).
 He also became one of only a handful of Captains in String Band history to win first prize in his very first year as Captain, taking home first prize honors in the 2010 New Years Day Parade, also making him the youngest to ever achieve such an honor.
+After coming in third place in the 2011 New Years Day Parade, Thomas was quick to return to the top, taking first prize honors again in 2012.

 “I continue to enjoy the challenge of leading a great organization and being part of something very special.
 Fralinger has many great members, musicians and marshals, who dedicate their time and effort to produce a spectacular show.
 I am honored and excited to be part of the Fralinger experience”.